quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 configured to trust a retry service, though this imposes other operational constraints.
 The other requires a shared key, but has no such constraints.

-Retry services MUST forward all QUIC packets that are not of type Initial or 0-RTT.
-Other packet types might involve changed IP addresses or connection IDs, so it is not practical for Retry Services to identify such packets as valid or invalid.

 ## Common Requirements {#common-requirements}

 Regardless of mechanism, a retry service has an active mode, where it is